 Contributions to SEP IRAs

-Contributions to a SEP IRA are tax-deductible to the company, and the company pays no taxes on the earnings inside those SEP IRAs.
+Tax-deductions – Contributions to SEP retirement accounts are tax-deductible to the company, and the company pays no taxes on the earnings inside those SEP IRAs.
 No IRS filings are required from the company.

 Establishing a SEP IRA with Accuplan